ARE YOU A DIRECTOR OF A CORPORATION? BEWARE!

 This defence is: “A director of a corporation is not liable for a [corporation’s] failure [to remit payroll deductions or GST/HST] where the director exercised the degree of care, diligence and skill to prevent the failure that a reasonably prudent person would have exercised in comparable circumstances.”

 There have been hundreds of reported decisions from the Tax Court and the Federal Court of Appeal on this defence.
 This is an objective test: looking at your actions objectively, did you meet the test above?
 You have to show that you took active steps to ensure the taxes were being remitted, such as by setting up systems to make sure the remittances were made.
 Innocent good faith, or not being aware of the liability, will not be enough.
+As well, if there were “red flags” indicating that the company was in financial trouble, then you had an extra high obligation to make sure it was meeting its payroll and GST/HST obligations.

 Note also that having taken active steps to remit the corporation’s outstanding liability — even if you put in your own money at that point — is irrelevant.
 You need to show that you met the due-diligence standard at the time the corporation’s remittance obligation arose — when the GST/HST return or payroll remittance was due.

 If you are a company director, make sure the company is remitting all payroll and GST or HST it is required to remit.
-Be proactive: if you’re not running the company yourself, take steps to ensure the remittances are actually being made.
+Be proactive: if you’re not running the company yourself, take active steps to ensure the remittances are actually being made.
 Document what you are doing, if you’re an outside director and are depending on others: sending your inquiries by email is one way of doing this.
 If you’re not sure the remittances are being made, resign and ensure that your resignation is immediately recorded in the government registry of corporations — and then hope that two years go by without you being assessed.

 If you’re not sure whether you’re a director, find out!
 A shareholder is not the same as a director; you can be one and not the other.
 Check the company’s minute book, or search the government companies register to find out if you’re listed.
 You need to know.